PUCHACZEWSKIc/vcf-parser/README.md

 # vcf-parser
 A small vcf parser I made for an intership project.

-The parser aim is to read through a vcf file and create csv version of it with SNP, no NA containing lines, and only SNPs with exactly one mutation (0 or 1)
+The parser aim is to read through a vcf file and create csv version of it with only SNPs with exactly one mutation (0 or 1) and no NA.

 # Options